 The distinctive signs in the windows detailing the weekly specials?
 Those hand-painted signs are the work of Dwayne Dickerson, an artist who has been creating the store’s sole advertisements for years.
 He drives all the way from Apison, Tenn., to shop downtown and drop off the signs every week.

-The tag line for “For Real” reads, “Buehler’s Market, not just a grocery store,” and the documentary chronicles Groppe’s “learning adventure” of discovering what the store is and how to translate that certain something hidden in the most unlikely of Chattanooga addresses to film.
+And on film The tag line for “For Real” reads, “Buehler’s Market, not just a grocery store,” and the documentary chronicles Groppe’s “learning adventure” of discovering what the store is and how to translate that certain something hidden in the most unlikely of Chattanooga addresses to film.

 The 20-minute reel features the history of the market from its roots as an Illinois chain to today, when it is the last remaining Buehler’s Market.